Data Is Not Context.

 Consolidation

 The periodic, background process of replaying accumulated knowledge to find cross-cutting patterns, merge redundant information, prune stale facts, and extract higher-order insights.
-This is what the brain does during sleep.
-It’s what makes an intelligence system compound over time rather than just accumulate.
+Context-layer operation against the Data layer over time.
+Sleep, for AI systems.

 Prioritization

-Ranking information by goal-awareness.
-What does the system need to decide?
-What context is most relevant to that specific decision?
+Ranking information by goal-awareness for the decision at hand.
 Compression without goal-awareness is just making data smaller.
 Prioritization makes it actionable.
 Expert decision-makers process less information than novices — and the right things.

 Intelligent Storage